microsoft/WebTemplateStudio/docs/contributing/getting-started-developers.md

 When running in the browser, communication with the extension is done against the mock `mockVsCodeApi.ts` in the `mockData` folder.
 Note that the behaviour of the client on the browser may differ from the behaviour in the extension, so make sure to test out both.
 Styles are mocked in the Browser using the file [`mockThemes.css`](../../src/client/src/css/mockThemes.css).
+To choose what platform you want to debug you can modify `mockConfig.ts` in the `mockData`folder.

 1. Run `./build-client.sh` from the _build folder.
+Or you can use the command `yarn build` if you are on the `client` folder already.
 2. Open the `src/client` folder using `VSCode`.
 3. Start the client using `yarn start` to begin development in the browser.
 We recommend using a chromium based browser such as Chrome.